facelessuser/Aprosopo/docs/usage.md

 ---

 ## Overview
-It is highly configurable in regards to to setting colors and styles of `active` and `dirty` indicators.
+Aprosopo is highly configurable in regards to to setting colors and styles of `active` and `dirty` indicators.

 Both the dark and light theme have the following colors that can be used as the base color or dirty color: